webonise/Middleman-Template/README.md

 Development Cycle
 -----------------

-When you first check out the project, run this code in the root of the project to install the necessary gems:
+When you first check out the project, you need to install the appropriate Gems into your repository.
+If you haven't done this before, it may appear to hang, but give it a few minutes.
+Here is the code to run in the root of the project to install the necessary gems:

 ```bash
 bundle install
 ```

-You will also need to run that command if your `Gemfile` changes.

-You can then run this command to start a server:
+With your gems in place, you can then run this command to start a server:

 ```bash
 bundle exec middleman
 ```

 You make changes in your source code, and Middleman automatically rebuilds in the background.

+If you make changes to `Gemfile`, then you will need to run `bundle install` again: that is how it will pick up the new changes.
+If you ever want to get an entirely updated versions of gems, blow away `Gemfile.lock` and run that command again.
+If you want a specific gem to be updated, then remove that particular line from `Gemfile.lock`.

 Deployment Packaging
 ---------------------